 Inverse Distance Law 1/r

-Sound Energy sizes
+Sound Energy quantities

 Sound intensity, sound energy density,